eigenfoo-archives/euphoria/README.md

 ### Initializing database and tables

 Beware that this will drop the database and recreate a new, empty one.
-In bash:
+In bash, from the `euphoria/euphoria-service/src/main/resources/` directory:

 ```bash
 cat initialize-database.sql | mysql -u root -p